TinyCircuits/TinyCircuits-Whisker-Momentary-Button-AST1015/README.md

-# TinyCircuits Whisker Momentary Button
+# TinyCircuits Wireling Momentary Button
 # AST1015 Rev1

 The design files are located under design_files/ for the TinyCircuits AST1015 Rev 1 PCB.
-This is a whisker board which features a tiny tactile switch used for sending High/Low signals.
+This is a Wireling board which features a tiny tactile switch used for sending High/Low signals.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.